- Patient Stories

 Transparency, understanding and trust are key to a successful spine surgery

-Sereece Snow manages the bankruptcy serving department for a national bank in St. Louis.
+Sereece Snow manages a specialty-service department for a national bank in St. Louis.
 Her job can be very challenging and stressful, so when she started experiencing fatigue, muscle weakness and numbness in her arms and hands, she chalked it up to her job.

 Sereece says, “We are constantly implementing new programs or software and it’s nothing for me to work 60-75 hours a week.”
 She brushed each new symptom aside and blamed stress.
 “I had no idea I was sick.
 I was tired all the time and figured the issues I was having with my arms and hands had to do with the tension in my back and shoulders.”

 Sereece says she realized there was something truly wrong when she was grocery shopping with her daughter and her body just locked up.
-Her legs would not move, so she slumped to the floor and waited for the pain to subside until she was able to rise and walk.
-They quickly left the store.
+Her legs would not move, so she slumped to the floor and waited for the pain to subside.
+Finally, she was able to rise and walk and they quickly left the store.

 She continued experiencing painful episodes, and two weeks later Sereece began having trouble typing.
-Her fingers would curl up but not move.
+Her fingers would curl up, and then not move.
 When she tried to stand up, she felt extreme pain in her arms and could not lift her laptop.
 She went to the emergency room again and was sent home with pain medication and muscle relaxers.
 The ER doctor thought it was fibromyalgia at its worst.

 Over the next few weeks, Sereece saw several doctors, including her primary care physician, who blamed her symptoms on extra weight.
 “The doctor said my blood work showed that my A1C was now an 8.2 where it had previously been around 6.5.
 He told me he believed I was now a full-blown diabetic and I was experiencing neuropathy.
 At this point, I was exhausted and in constant pain and I did not feel like I was being heard.
 I was being told the answer to my problems was to lose weight.”
 Sereece says she was not at an ideal weight for her height, but not obese.
 “I think he gave that as an answer because he didn’t have any answers.”

-At that, Sereece was told she could not have surgery because smoking inhibits the healing process.
-Surgery was deemed too dangerous and the physicians suggested exploring other options.
+After several weeks, many more doctor visits, an MRI, and a final trip to the ER, Sereece was told she needed emergency surgery.
+When the physicians learned she was a smoker, however, she was told she could not have surgery because smoking inhibits the healing process.
+Surgery was deemed too dangerous and the doctors suggested exploring other options.
 “I was exhausted and voiced my frustration.
-I had wasted my time and money and energy at that ER visit.
-Their attitude towards me was indifferent and they made me feel very lesser-than after I voiced frustration at the visit cost.”
+I had wasted my time and money and energy at appointments and ER visits.
+Their attitude towards me was indifferent and they made me feel very lesser-than after I voiced frustration at the last ER visit cost.”
 She left the hospital discouraged and frustrated.
 She says, “I do believe they treated me differently because they didn’t think I could pay the bill, most likely based on bias.”

 During the weeks of doctor visits and trying to find the cause of her symptoms, Sereece’s new primary care physician suggested she see Matthew Goodwin, MD, PhD – a spine surgeon for Washington University Orthopedics.
 After her terrible experience at the most recent ER visit, she knew she needed to see a spine specialist at Barnes-Jewish Hospital.